 Soon the day of my departure arrives.
 I’m singing at the top of my voice to Beirut with my mama as she drives us down the motorway and across the city that is still steeped in sleepy silence.
 Dawn is only just starting to stretch its golden arms by the time we arrive at the airport.

 My feelings about London are mixed.
-It is my birthplace, and has been my home for so long.
-For the first half of my life we were constantly moving around, but for many years now I’d been in the same place, in the same house and felt myself gradually stagnate.
-I am grateful for where I’ve come from, all the opportunities and blessings I’ve had.
-But now it’s time for me to be somewhere else.
+It’s where I came into the world, and it’s been my home for so long.
+For the first half of my life we were constantly moving house and country, but for many years now I’ve been in the same place, in the same house and felt myself gradually stagnate.
+I am grateful for where I’ve come from, for all the opportunities and blessings I’ve had.
+But I know now it’s time for me to be somewhere else.

 I look back at my mama and wave one more time, and then I head off, my heart leading the way.